Ellis turnovers down with less time at the point

 "As opposed to being the point of attack for the defense," assistant coach Keith Smart said, "now he's getting it when the defense has to move and rotate. (ellipses) Anytime the ball moves three times in the NBA, the percentage goes up.
 So I think that's what he's good at."

 As a result, Ellis has four turnovers total in his last two games (he's had at least four turnovers 14 times this season).
 He's also went the entire game without a turnover.
-But with four-plus minutes left, Ellis was pushing the ball down the court and collided with a
+But with four-plus minutes left, Ellis was pushing the ball down the court and collided with a couple Pistons defenders.
+No foul was called and the Pistons wound up with a fast-break basket on the other end.

 It was the fourth time Ellis finished a game with one turnover.
 The last coming in 32 minutes in a loss at Milwaukee on Nov.
 14.